gpdowney/Dawn-of-Somethings/src/domination.md

 Examples:

-- The [Inca](/inca) and [Pharaonic Egyptians](/egypt) fused absolute sovereignty with bureaucracy.
+- The [Inca](/inca) and [Pharaonic Egyptians](/egypt) fused sovereignty to bureaucracy.
-- The [Maya](/maya) and [Cahokia](/cahokia) combined violence with charisma.
+- The [Maya](/maya) and [Cahokia](/cahokia) combined sovereignty and charisma.

-## European colonization globalized the 3rd-order state
+## European colonization globalized the 3rd-Order state

 Contemporary states control all three aspects of power.
-This leaves fewer avenues of freedom open.

-European colonists have spread the 3rd-order state across the globe.
+European colonists have spread this 3rd-order state across the globe.
 They achieved this with a historically unparalleled willingness to kill other humans.

-(Genghis Khan may have been worse than Cortés and Co., but maybe not if you consider them responsible for the diseases, too.
+> Note: Genghis Khan may have been worse than Cortés and Co., but maybe not if you consider them responsible for the diseases, too.
+>
-And while Hitler and Stalin were horrible, Tony Judt persuasively argues that they were simply turning the practices of colonization back on Europeans.)
+> And while Hitler and Stalin were horrible, Tony Judt persuasively argues that they were simply turning the practices of colonization back on Europeans.

-And while the Europeans were spreading the 3rd-order state, they also spread a particular form of slavery.
+While Europeans were spreading the 3rd-order state, they also spread a particular form of slavery.
-This european slavery was unique in that it was permanent and based on race.
+This European slavery was unique in that it was permanent and based on race.

 And they spread a specific conception of property rights.
-That conception of property was itself based on slavery.
+That idea of property was itself based on slavery.
 And it is unique because it forms the basis of all other rights.
 Even our right to control our own bodies is based on the theory that our body is our property.